SheepShaver

 SheepShaver is an open-source PowerPC Apple Macintosh emulator originally designed for BeOS and Linux.
 The name is a play on ShapeShifter, a Macintosh II emulator for AmigaOS (made obsolete by Basilisk II).
-The ShapeShifter and SheepShaver projects were originally conceived and programmed by Christian Bauer.
-However, currently, the main developer behind SheepShaver is Gwenolé Beauchesne.
+The ShapeShifter and SheepShaver projects were originally conceived and programmed by Christian Bauer and are now developed by Gwenolé Beauchesne.

 History

 SheepShaver was originally commercial software when first released in 1998, but after the demise of Be Inc., the maker of BeOS, it became open source in 2002.
 It can be run on both PowerPC and x86 systems; however, it runs more slowly on an x86 system than on a PowerPC system, because of the translation between the PowerPC and Intel x86 instruction sets.
 SheepShaver has also been ported to Microsoft Windows.

-As a free software, a few variants exist to simplify the installation process on Intel-based Macs:
+As free software, a few variants exist to simplify the installation process on Intel-based Macs: